4. Uncertainty and worst-case risks

 The analysis of climate change is confronted with large uncertainties that need to be taken into account to arrive at meaningful policy recommendations.
 The main contribution of economics to this interdisciplinary task is to provide formal frameworks and techniques for analyzing climate policy in the context of uncertainty.
 This paper will give an overview of existing approaches and findings to provide a broad picture of what economics can contribute to the debate.

-Optimal climate policy is a utopia: from quantitative to qualitative cost-benefit analysis
+Optimal climate policy is a utopia: From quantitative to qualitative cost-benefit analysis

 Jeroen C.J.M. van den Bergh